-Canberra Cascades Artistic Swimming Club is a non-profit, parent-run organisation, established last year, to provide youth in the ACT area an opportunity to develop athletic and artistic skills in the sport of synchronised swimming.
+Canberra Cascades Artistic Swimming Club is a non-profit, parent-run organisation, established in 2017, to provide youth in the ACT area an opportunity to develop athletic and artistic skills in the sport of synchronised swimming.

 Our mission is to provide accessible Artistic Swimming programs on recreational and competitive levels and to positively influence and encourage young adults and women.
 We aim to promote awareness of the value and contributions of artistic swimming to communities at the local, regional and national levels.